UCD-193AB-ws24/Wirecracker/CONTRIBUTING.md

      ```
     Note: the optional commit `--all` command line option will automatically "add" and "rm" edited files.

-9. Push your branch to GitHub:
+9. Update documentation:

      ```shell
+     npm run generate-docs
+     ```

+10. Push your branch to GitHub:

+    ```shell
     git push origin my-fix-branch
     ```

-10. In GitHub, send a pull request to `Wirecracker:main`.
+11. In GitHub, send a pull request to `Wirecracker:main`.

 #### Addressing review feedback